Any need of conventional farming in the 21st century?

 These pesticide residues on fruits and vegetables cannot be removed by washing or peeling.
 The USDA found that, in 2002, up to 90% of most commonly eaten produce were contaminated with pesticides.

 So be the part of the change by being the part of organic farming rather than conventional farming, for better health and better future.
-If you are a commercial grower or home gardener, you can ask us to provide you more information on our advance organic products that are 100% certified.
+If you are a commercial grower or home gardener, you can ask us to provide you with more information on our advance organic products that are 100% certified.

 Authored by Smur Marcom – Miss.
 Konudula Oohitha